Chinchilla Cat with big green eyes.

 Additionally, the breed is prone to:

-• Polycystic Kidney Disease: An inherited condition where cysts form in the kidneys, affecting kidney function and potentially leading to kidney failure.
+• Polycystic Kidney Disease : An inherited condition where cysts form in the kidneys, affecting kidney function and potentially leading to kidney disease and failure.

 Testing available: